odino/wasec/cookies/README.md

 ![](https://www.publicdomainpictures.net/pictures/10000/velka/33-1210498515t3lN.jpg)

 Run this example with nodejs, through `node index.js`.
-You should have `127.0.0.1 wasec.local sub.wasec.local` in your hostfile.

 You can then visit: